-In some cases, we may ask our panel of law firms and/or private investigators to provide reports on people who bring claims against our members.
+In some cases, we may ask our panel of law firms and/or private investigators to provide reports on people who bring claims against our members or beneficiaries of our schemes.
 Such reports are to assist with the process of effectively validating claims.
 The compiling of the report may include running checks against various data sources such as but not limited to, publicly available open source data, social media websites, personal and motor and business databases.

 We authorise surveillance conducted by private investigators in accordance with our Surveillance Protocol.

-We will also use claims information to ensure that we can provide our members with accurate forecasting of trends, and to calculate contributions for members.
+We will also use claims information to ensure that we can provide accurate forecasting of trends, and to calculate contributions for members.

 We make information about claims and incidents reported available to the NHS ‘Getting It Right First Time’ programme, which is hosted by NHS Improvement, for the purposes of learning from incidents.
-This has been approved by the Confidentiality Advisory Group.
+This has been approved by the Confidentiality Advisory Group of the Health Research Authority.
 This information is handled sensitively and in conditions of confidence.
 You can find out more about the programme and the information it uses by visiting their website or letting us know if you would like more information about this.

 We also use claims information to enable staff and patients to learn from claims.
 We do this by feeding back to members, or through publications of themes or illustrative case stories.